There are a number of reasons why people use complementary or alternative therapies.

 Some people believe that using specific alternative therapies instead of conventional cancer treatment might help control or cure their cancer.
 There are also people who promote alternative therapies in this way.

 Using alternative therapy can become more important to people with advanced cancer if their conventional treatment is no longer helping to control it.
-It is understandable that they feel anxious and desperate, and hope that alternative therapies might work.
+It is understandable that they hope that alternative therapies might work.

 But, there is no scientific evidence to prove that any type of alternative therapy can help to control or cure cancer.
 Some alternative therapies might be unsafe and can cause harmful side effects.